Who is Rani Sati Dadi maa and why do people worship her?

 Various temples in Rajasthan and elsewhere are devoted to her worship and to commemorate her act.
 Rani Sati is also called Narayani Devi and referred to as Dadiji (grandmother).

-But, the temple also has a bong connection as beliefs of the temple, the Rani Sati temple in Jhunjhunu is administered by Marwari Temple Board from Kolkata.
-Which is one of the wealthiest temple trusts in India.
+But, the temple also has a bong connection as beliefs of the temple, the Rani Sati temple in Jhunjhunu is administered by Marwari Temple Board from Kolkata, which is one of the wealthiest temple trusts in India.

 Who is Rani Sati Dadi maa or Rani Sati Dadiji: